Last Updated: June 2019

 By jumping in a metered BlueBird taxi from Departures, you will save an average of 20% off the posted Bali Airport prices.

-NOTE: You will have to have the GRAB app already installed and set-up on your phone, and have the ability to use your phone in Bali.
+NOTE: To order a GRAB with the app, you will have to have the GRAB app already installed and set-up on your phone, and have the ability to use your phone in Bali.
+Yes, you can also buy a SIM card at the airport to set this up.

-By jumping in a Grab taxi from Domestic terminal, you will save an average of 40-55% off the posted Bali Airport prices.
+By jumping in a Grab taxi from the Denpasar airport, you will save an average of 40-55% off the posted Bali Airport prices.
 (That's HUGE!)

 Blue Bird Bali Taxi